 II) Invitation permissions

-Company Managers can regulate invitation Permissions or, in other words, create an email whitelist.
-When a whitelist is enabled, only people with email domains and addresses that have been authorized by the Company Manager can be invited by to join Workspaces under the Company.
+Company Managers can regulate invitation Permissions or, in other words, create an email allow list.
+When an allow list is enabled, only people with email domains and addresses that have been authorized by the Company Manager can be invited by to join Workspaces under the Company.

 III) Internal / external domain permissions